No revision in petrol, diesel prices for 2nd consecutive day | english.lokmat.com

 Fuel consumers can expect fuel prices to remain unchanged or get some relief by way of a cut in days ahead as global oil is expected to remain soft.
 Oil cartel OPEC and its allies have agreed to gradually raise production levels that should prevent upward price movement.
 The concerns on demand due to the pandemic is also affecting oil prices.

-After touching $ 74 a barrel mark last week, benchmark Brent crude is marginally lower now at about $ 73 a barrel now.
+After touching $ 74 a barrel-mark last week, benchmark Brent crude is marginally lower now at around $ 72 a barrel.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app